Sofia: Cityscape

 In Sofia there are 607,473 dwellings and 101,696 buildings.
 According to modern records, 39,551 dwellings were constructed until 1949, 119,943 between 1950 and 1969, 287,191 between 1970 and 1989, 57,916 in the 90s and 102,623 between 2000 and 2011.
 Until 1949, 13,114 buildings were constructed and between 10,000 and 20,000 in each following decade.
 Sofia's architecture combines a wide range of architectural styles, some of which are aesthetically incompatible.
-These vary from Christian Roman architecture and medieval Bulgarian fortresses to Neoclassicism and prefabricated Socialist-era apartment blocks.
+These vary from Christian Roman architecture and medieval Bulgarian fortresses to Neoclassicism and prefabricated Socialist-era apartment blocks, as well as newer glass buildings and international architecture.
 A number of ancient Roman, Byzantine and medieval Bulgarian buildings are preserved in the centre of the city.
 These include the 4th century Rotunda of St. George, the walls of the Serdica fortress and the partially preserved Amphitheatre of Serdica.

 After the Liberation War, knyaz Alexander Battenberg invited architects from Austria-Hungary to shape the new capital's architectural appearance.

 Among the architects invited to work in Bulgaria were Friedrich Grünanger, Adolf Václav Kolář, and Viktor Rumpelmayer, who designed the most important public buildings needed by the newly re-established Bulgarian government, as well as numerous houses for the country's elite.
 Later, many foreign-educated Bulgarian architects also contributed.
 The architecture of Sofia's centre is thus a combination of Neo-Baroque, Neo-Rococo, Neo-Renaissance and Neoclassicism, with the Vienna Secession also later playing an important part, but it is most typically Central European.

 After World War II and the establishment of a Communist government in Bulgaria in 1944, the architectural style was substantially altered.
 Stalinist Gothic public buildings emerged in the centre, notably the spacious government complex around The Largo, Vasil Levski Stadium, the Cyril and Methodius National Library and others.
 As the city grew outwards, the then-new neighbourhoods were dominated by many concrete tower blocks, prefabricated panel apartment buildings and examples of Brutalist architecture.

-After the abolition of Communism in 1989, Sofia witnessed the construction of whole business districts and neighbourhoods, as well as modern skryscraper-like glass-fronted office buildings, but also top-class residential neighbourhoods.
+After the abolition of Communism in 1989, Sofia witnessed the construction of whole business districts and neighbourhoods, as well as modern skyscraper-like glass-fronted office buildings, but also top-class residential neighbourhoods.
 The 126 m Capital Fort Business Centre is the first skyscraper in Bulgaria, with its 36 floors.
 However, the end of the old administration and centrally planned system also paved the way for chaotic and unrestrained construction, which continues today.